frank-mck/CV/README.md

 - Carer for adults with learning disabilities with a range of needs.
 Helping them to develop their independence and provide them with life skills in line with their individual progression plan and objectives.

 In this role I cared for adults with learning disabilities and a range of needs individually and as part of a team.
 I helped them to develop their independence and provide them with life skills in line with their individual progression plans.
 Through effective communication, I was able to build trust and rapport with both customers and colleagues.
 I was also required to resolve customer issues using a wide range of skills such as; empathy, influence and leadership.

+- **Self-employed** - Professional poker player (Live and Online) Jan 2011 - Apr 2021

+Poker was a huge passion of mine and it taught me many skills that I can apply to my new career as a software developer.
+Strict bankroll management.

+Here I'll explain some of the things I did day to day as a poker player.

+I had a strict daily tournament schedule to keep myself disciplined to play the right games and proactively managed my own time and bankroll.

+I consistently adapted to the ever-changing nature of poker to stay ahead of the game by adjusting my strategy when needed.
+This meant studying my own game to plug leaks and work on the mental side of the game to ensure I was sharp when it came to playing tournaments.

+I won many online and live tournaments, most notably my first major online poker tournament win in 2014, in a MINIFTOPS Poker Series event.

+Skills used: Discipline, Analytical, Problem-Solving, Adaptable, Management, Psychology, and Resilience.

 ## Skills